-Praised by Opera News for her "relish and energy," mezzo-soprano MAX POTTER is an up-and-coming artist known for her beauty, warmth of tone and dramatic presence.
+Praised by Opera News for her "relish and energy," mezzo-soprano MAX POTTER is an engaging artist known for her warmth of tone and dramatic presence.

-Max has been a featured soloist at the Kennedy Center for Performing Arts, Festival of the Arts BOCA and the Oklahoma International Mozart Festival.
+As a soloist, Max has appeared at the Kennedy Center for Performing Arts, Festival of the Arts BOCA, and the Oklahoma International Mozart Festival.
 Most recently, she made her symphonic debut as the alto soloist in Mendelssohn’s Elijah at the Washington National Cathedral.
-Additional concert credits include Ravel’s Shéhérazade Mozart's Requiem and Vesperae solennes de confessore, Haydn's Sancti Nicolai Messe, Monteverdi's Vespro della Beata Vergine, and Carissimi's oratorios, Jepthe and Jonas; concert performances cancelled due to COVID-19 include a return to The Phoenix Ensemble for Ned Rorem's song cycle, “Ariel,” and Elgar’s “Sea Pictures” for the Duban Recital Series.
+Additional concert credits include Ravel’s Shéhérazade, Mozart's Requiem and Vesperae solennes de confessore, Haydn's Sancti Nicolai Messe, Monteverdi's Vespro della Beata Vergine, and Carissimi's oratorios, Jepthe and Jonas; concert performances cancelled due to COVID-19 include a return to The Phoenix Ensemble for Ned Rorem's song cycle, “Ariel,” and Elgar’s “Sea Pictures” for the Duban Recital Series.

-A bi-coastal resident of California and the New York City area, Max holds a Master of Music degree from Indiana University's Jacobs School of Music, and did her undergraduate work at Northwestern University's Bienen School of Music.
+A bi-coastal resident of California and the New York City area, Max holds a Master of Music degree from Indiana University's Jacobs School of Music and did her undergraduate work at Northwestern University's Bienen School of Music.